kauwelab/PolyRiskScore/static/downloadables/README.md

 * **allAssociations_{refGen}_{sex}.txt** -- This associations file is downloaded from the server when no filters are supplied.
 It contains all the associations from the server and is formatted for the specified reference genome (refGen) and default sex (sex).
 This file is not deleted by the tool, but is updated when the server has new data.
 In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example)).
 * **associations_{ahash}.txt** -- This associations file is created when specific filters are given to narrow down the studies used in calculations.
 The number at the end of the file name (ahash) is a hash created using all the given parameters.
 This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under [Applying Step Numbers](#applying-step-numbers)).
+* **GWASassociations_{bhash}.txt** -- This associations file is created when using user supplied GWAS summary statistics data.
+The number at the end of the file name (bhash) is a hash created using the five required parameters as well as the -u and -a parameters.

 ### Trait/StudyID to SNPs Files